 3.1 Initial Request for Transfer

 Professor awardees shall, upon purchase of the air tickets to the destination institutes, fill out the “Initial Request for Transfer” attached hereto and submit it for verification to the Contact Persons of the originating institutes.
-After the verification on initial request through signature or seal, awardees shall or arrange to send the Initial Request for Transfer, and a copy of the purchased air ticket (air fare should be specified) by e-mail to the Secretariat (for European professors) or Home institutes (for Indian professors).
+After the verification on initial request through signature or seal, awardees shall or arrange to send the Initial Request for Transfer, and a copy of the purchased air ticket (air fare should be specified) by e-mail to the Secretariat.

-Upon receiving all documents, the Secretariat or Home institutes shall transfer the travel cost and first installment of fellowship to the bank account designated by the awardees in the Initial Request for Transfer, fifteen (15) days prior to expected arrival date in the destination country shown on the air tickets.
-The Secretariat or Home institutes shall promptly notify awardees of the transfer of the fellowship.
+Upon receiving all documents, the Secretariat shall transfer the travel cost and first installment of fellowship to the bank account designated by the awardees in the Initial Request for Transfer, fifteen (15) days prior to expected arrival date in the destination country shown on the air tickets.
+The Secretariat shall promptly notify awardees of the transfer of the fellowship.

 3.2 Exchange Details

-If the exchange details have any changes from the application, such changes should be approved by the officer in charge of exchange programs in the destination institutes or by the Secretariat (If such officer is not available).
+If the exchange details have any changes from the application, such changes should be approved by the Secretariat.
 Such changes should be approved in writing and submitted without any delay.
 Any failure of such approval and notification may result in reimbursement of the fellowship.

 3.3 Final Request for Transfer